ontop/ontop/client/docker/README.md

-# Ontop-endpoint
+# Ontop

 ## Introduction

-The image `ontop/ontop-endpoint` is the standard solution for setting up Ontop SPARQL endpoint.
+The image `ontop/ontop` is the standard solution for running Ontop.
+It supports setting up Ontop SPARQL endpoint, as well as running any Ontop CLI command.
-One can either use `ontop/ontop-endpoint` directly, or create a dedicated image based on this image.
+One can either use `ontop/ontop` directly, or create a dedicated image based on this image.

 ## Environment variables
 Here is a list of environment variables.
-Most of them directly correspond to arguments of the CLI `ontop-endpoint`command.
+Most of them directly correspond to arguments of the CLI `ontop` and `ontop-endpoint`commands.
 Please refer to [its documentation page for more details about these arguments](https://ontop-vkg.org/guide/cli.html#ontop-endpoint).
 All optional settings have reasonable defaults.
 Boolean flags can be enabled by setting the corresponding variable to any value (even empty) different from `false`.
 Invalid settings are reported via `WARNING` (non-fatal) or `ERROR` (fatal) messages.

 ### Core Configuration